Persuasion with Ambiguous Receiver Preferences: The Continous-State Setting

 the intersections of $F$ and $G_0^\beta$ can be used to infer whether $v$ is increasing or decreasing on particular intervals.
 Figure \ref{fig:lowerB} shows an example of this approach.
-Combined with the observation that $v(0) = v(1) = 0$, this behavior allows me to show that if $G_0^\beta$ has two interior intersections with $F$, then it satisfies the integral constraint if and only if $v(q_i(0, \beta)) \geq 0$.
-Thus $\beta(0)$ is given implicitly by the equation $v(q_i(0, \beta(0))) = 0$.
-The shape of $F$ ensures that $q_i(0, \beta(0)) > 0$, and therefore the interval in Proposition \ref{prop:contSmall} is always nonempty.
-In fact, for some distributions (like the truncated normal) it may even be a superset of the interval $[0, \pi]$, which will be important in Proposition \ref{prop:contLarge}.
+Combined with the observation that $v(0) = v(1) = 0$, this behavior allows me to show that if $G_0^\beta$ has two interior intersections with $F$, then it satisfies the integral constraint if and only if $v(q_i(\beta, 0)) \geq 0$.
+To select among these Bayes-plausible DTUs, note that when $y = 0$ the slope of a concavified DTU $G_0^\beta$ equals $\beta$ in the lower truncation interval $[0, \ell]$ and uniform interval $[\ell, u]$.
+Thus Sender's $0$-optimal DTU is given by making $\beta$ small (to minimize Nature's utility) while satisfying the simplified integral constraint.

-The remainder of the proof uses the fact that the integral constraint binds only at $q \in \left\{0, q_i(0, \beta(0)), 1\right\}$ for $G_0^{\beta(0)}$ and adapts the strategy used in my alternative proof of Proposition \ref{prop:bin}.
+The remainder of the proof uses the fact that the integral constraint binds only at $q \in \left\{0, q_i(\beta(0), 0), 1\right\}$ for $G_0^{\beta(0)}$ and adapts the strategy used in my geometric proof of Proposition \ref{prop:bin}.
 First, I show that any DTU which delivers higher utility for Sender than $G_0^{\beta(0)}$ cannot be Bayes-plausible.
 I then approximate an arbitrary optimal distribution $H$ by a DTU, using the concavification of $H$ to ensure that this DTU upper-bounds $H$ everywhere above the lower truncation.
 If $H$ delivers Sender strictly higher utility than $G_0^{\beta(0)}$, the approximating DTU must do so as well; therefore it cannot be Bayes-plausible, and neither is $H$ itself.
 If $H$ delivers Sender the same utility as $G_0^{\beta(0)}$, then the approximating DTU is precisely $G_0^{\beta(0)}$ and the concavification of $H$ equals that of $G_0^{\beta(0)}$.
-The last step relies crucially on the fact that the slope of $G_0^{\beta(0)}$ is the same as that of its concavification in the lower truncation region.
+This last step relies crucially on the slope of $G_0^{\beta(0)}$ being the same as that of its concavification in the lower truncation interval $[0, \ell]$.
 For a DTU with intercept $y > 0$, this property will no longer hold, and as a result the concavified optimal distribution will no longer be unique.